PaulGreenfieldOz/WorkingDogs/Kelpie_v2/README.md

-# Kelpie V2.2
+# Kelpie V2.3

-Kelpie V2.2 is now available.
-Kelpie was ported to .NET6/7/8 as part of the v2.1 release and native code is now available for most platforms.
-Porting to .NET has also enabled the direct processing of gzipped (.gz) sequence data files.
-V2.2 adds support for the use of paired-reads for resolving forks in the tree exploration.
-This feature is most useful for longer amplicons, such as full-length 16S.
-V2.2 also revises the code that uses long kMer pairs (contexts) to resolve potential forks, and also detects and trims remnant adapter sequences from starting reads.
+Kelpie V2.3 (2.3.4) is now available.
+V2.3 makes better use of paired-reads to decide between plausible paths; multi-threads the final (extension) phase for better performance; supports multiple forward or reverse primers (e.g.-f AGAGTTTGATCMTGGCTCAG,TTCYGKTTGATCCYGSCRGA); and the extended sequences can be written out dereplicated (with size= annotations).

 # Kelpie usage